General Information

 Logistics and PCOS Advocacy Day Meetings

-How will the virtual meetings being conducted?
+How will the meetings being conducted?

-Do I need to participate in the training sessions on Sunday, February 20th and Tuesday, February 22nd?
+Do I need to participate in the training sessions on Sunday, February 23rd and Tuesday, February 25th?

-Yes, it is highly recommended that you attend at least one of the two PCOS Advocacy Day training sessions happening on Sunday, February 20th and Tuesday, February 22nd from 2:00-5:00pm EST.
+Yes, it is highly recommended that you attend at least one of the two PCOS Advocacy Day training sessions happening on Sunday, February 23rd and Tuesday, February 25th, from 2:00-5:00pm EST.

 What can I expect?